JakubGrzywala-TomTom/Incident_ranking_function/README.md

 * in inner radius EXCLUDES messages with ceratin FRCs given on a list "inn_r" (delimited with ",", no space)
 * in outer radius EXCLUDES messages with ceratin FRCs given on a list "out_r"
 * outside of outer radius: INCLUDES only messages given on a "3rd_r_frcs" and  "3rd_r_events" lists (e.g. only CLOSURES on low frcs should be left)
+* ADDITIONALLY:
+* EXCLUDES messages with event type listed in "excluded_completely" parameter
+* EXCLUDES messages that have a startTimeUTC attribute and it is greater than file creationTimeUTC (from metadata), which means they are not active, future events

 Outcome: boolean, decides whether to:
 * filter out a message (True)